scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 4/13

-You make two quick attacks against a single creature.
+You make two quick attacks against a creature.
 Make two weapon attacks, adding a terrible die to each attack.
 On hit the creature takes normal damage.

 ***Enhanced:*** You add a bad die instead of a terrible die to your attack roll.